CheetahRobotics/Team10182/DataScience/README.md

 https://www.youtube.com/watch?v=ZR5JMxp-ejw

 The tools we will be using are:
-- the Python programmign language.
+- the Python programming language.
 - Jupyter Notebooks.

 We will analyze data sets by writing scripts in Python.
 These scripts will run inside Jupyter Notebooks.